university-of-york/uoy-design-patterns/src/pages/101-grid.md

 You can also override grid sizes by adding a custom `@` class to a grid box: for example, `.o-grid__box--quarter@small` will go to quarter width on small (and lower) screens regardless of its usual class.

 **N.B.
-There is normally no background colour on grid boxes.
+There is normally no background colour or margin on grid boxes.
 It is just there for the documentation.**

 The default is to have a box that takes up the whole width: